What is the Professional Science Master’s program in Zoo, Aquarium and Animal Shelter Management?

 Accelerated Master’s Program:

 Sound like you?
-Motivated juniors who are ahead in their required coursework should talk to Dr. Willis about how to apply.
+Motivated third-years/juniors, especially those who are ahead in their required Biology or Zoology coursework, should talk to their Academic Success Coordinator, PSM Assistant Coordinator Annie Wallin, or PSM Director and Advisor Dr. Willis about the program and application questions.
 Interested sophomores should get in touch to see how to plan coursework so this could be an option for them the following year.
-Each year as many as four undergraduate students are admitted into this very special program. (jennie.willis@colostate.edu)
+Each year as many as four to five undergraduate students are admitted into this special program.

 Traditional 2-Year Program:

-If you have already graduated, are completing degree work at another university or are at CSU in a different major, then the two-year program is for you!
-The two-year program is a traditionally paced program allows students to just focus on the PSM coursework.
+If you have already graduated, are completing degree work at another university or are at CSU in a major outside of Biology or Zoology, then the two-year traditional program is for you!
+The two-year program is a traditionally paced program the allows students to focus on PSM coursework and experiential opportunities.
 There are typically fewer credits per semester than in the AMP program and you will have already received your Bachelor’s degree by the time you start this program..
 The project occurs during the summer between your first and second year.
-A minimum GPA of 3.0 is required and it is highly recommended for you to have already completed three or more internships or volunteer experiences with animal organizations.
+It is highly recommended for you to have already completed three or more internships or volunteer experiences with animal organizations.
+A cumulative undergraduate GPA of 3.0 is required for regular admittance to our graduate programs, but applicants can be admitted provisionally if they have cumulative GPA between 2.8 and 3.0 OR if they have a cumulative GPA below 2.8 and a grade of B or better in six credits of regular, graduate‐level CSU coursework (500 level or higher).
+Provisionally admitted students must achieve a 3.0 GPA in the first semester of graduate school to remain in the program.

 There is no difference in the coursework between the two programs, solely differences in how the degree is accomplished.